-And yet there is a cry from some quarters, and a cry that upon the whole seems likely to grow, summoning the Young Men's Christian Associations of the country to enter the field of competition to purvey amusement for this class of minds.
-It will prove to be a hazardous career of experiment.
-The plan would be to enrich the variety of entertainment that now invites the young to an evening of rational enjoyment in their hospitable rooms, by adding facilities for games, such as backgammon, draughts, chess, billiards.
-It is most earnestly to be hoped that whenever this experiment is tried, it may be tried under auspices that shall be at once in the highest degree favorable for its success, if it ought to succeed, and in the highest degree safe for guarding the consequences of failure, if it is destined to fail.
-It is creditable to the good sense which has always prevailed, to a singular extent, in the counsels of these bodies that they have hitherto decisively resisted the urgency that has impelled them in the new direction.
-Meantime it will be manifest wisdom for organizations consciously less experienced to await the result of some better-appointed experiment, in so doubtful a case, than their own could possibly be.
-It is difficult to conceive of any practical administration of such a plan that could make it successful.
+And yet a cry from time to time arises, a cry likely to be renewed with each fresh generation of members arrived at the responsibility of management, summoning the Young Men's Christian Associations of the country to enter the field of competition to purvey amusement, as if for this very class of minds.
+The plan would be to enrich the variety of entertainment that now invites the young to an evening of rational enjoyment in their hospitable rooms, by adding facilities for games, such as backgammon. draughts, chess, billiards, perhaps cards. would prove, I cannot but believe, a hazardous career of experiment.
+Our Christian Associations cannot afford to transform themselves into clubs, clubs differing from the ordinary sort only in being conducted on quasi-charitable principles.
+It is creditable to the good sense which has always prevailed, to a singular extent, in the counsels of these bodies that they have for the most part hitherto resisted the urgency that has impelled them toward dangerous extremes in the new direction.
+It is most earnestly to be hoped that a wise conservatism will continue to be the spirit that rules them Whatever may be the theoretical truth respecting the matter, it is difficult to conceive of any practical administration of such a plan that could make it successful.
 The theory of it I believe is a false theory; but if the theory of it were true, the practical realization of the theory is beset with innumerable, and, in my opinion, quite insurmountable, difficulties.
-Our sentimental times mistake in supposing that evil can be induced to shade off into good by insensible degrees.
+Our senti mental times mistake in supposing that evil can be induced to shade off into good by insensible degrees.
 You can never make the transition from sinful pleasure to innocent pleasure anything less than a violent transition.
 The ease of transition is all the other way.
 It will be found fearfully practicable to educate country boys to love the billiard-table, and to cast the mother's tearful warning against it behind their backs, in the conceit of a more modern Christian wisdom to be had in the city.
 It will be found easy to give country boys so much practice with cue and ball as shall take away their guardian shame of accepting some farther-developed acquaintance's invitation to turn into a downstairs billiard-room on the street.
 This drift of education will prove easy and swift.
 All the natural forces of a world of evil will assist it.
 But when the direction is reversed, it will be a different matter.
 When it comes to decoying away a country boy, that has once got the taste of that strange sweetness under his tongue, from the haunt of pleasure without restraint to the home of pleasure under Christian law-the managers of the Associations I fear will find that it was the sin that gave zest to the pleasure instead of the pleasure that gave zest to the sin.
 If for every boy enticed to virtue by the bait of mere pleasure, there are not two boys enticed to sin thereby-why, I shall be sincerely rejoiced, and the originator of the plan will deserve the credit of having reinforced the gospel of Christ with an elemental power of salvation not revealed by its author.
 Alas! men readily follow lures of pleasure on the way to hell, but they revolt, with an obstinacy that is half perverseness and half honest indignation, against following lures of pleasure to heaven.
 But this whole subject is one that demands and will receive ample discussion.